AaronRaff/aaronraff.github.io/src/posts/writing-a-lexer-in-go.md

 }
 ```

-This little bit of code allows us to lex everything except identifiers and integers, which is pretty neat!
-Now that we have that squared away, let’s handle integers next.
-We need to detect if we have just seen a digit and if we have, scan the rest of the digits that follow to tokenize the integer.
+This allows us to lex everything except identifiers and integers, which is pretty neat!
+Let’s handle integers next.
+We need to detect if we have just seen a digit and, if we have, scan the rest of the digits that follow to tokenize the integer.

 *lexer.go*
 ```go